121 S. Wilke Road, Suite 301, Arlington Heights, IL 60005

 What is Metallosis?

-Posted on October 27, 2013 in Illinois Defective Medical Products Lawyer
+Posted on October 27, 2013 in Defective Medical Devices

 Metallosis is a side effect experienced by some individuals who have metal on metal hip replacements.
 It results from metal corrosion and release of wear debris from the device into the body of the patient.
 For the patients who underwent surgery to receive metal hip replacements, what they hoped would make their lives easier could actually end in pain, suffering, and a defective medical device lawsuit.